Syndica/sig/src/gossip/readme.md

 The Solana gossip protocol is a variation of the ["Plum Tree"](https://www.dpss.inesc-id.pt/~ler/reports/srds07.pdf).

+For an introduction to Solana's gossip protocol, checkout the technical sections of this [blogpost](https://blog.syndica.io/introducing-sig-by-syndica-an-rps-focused-solana-validator-client-written-in-zig/).

 ## File outline

 - `crds_table.zig`: where gossip data is stored